-SAFE: We value the physical and psychological health and safety of our workforce and the public, the security and integrity of cyber assets and data, and the protection of our customers' assets.

-RELIABLE: We value the continuous on-demand delivery of drinking water and electricity, and the dependability of our response to our customers.

-AFFORDABLE: We value and respect our customer-owners' financial resources by making wise investments and controlling costs and rates

-ENVIRONMENTAL: We value the prudent and sustainable stewardship of the environment and natural resources, including preserving our watershed, and our role in reducing the greenhouse gases (GHGs) contributing to Climate Change.

-COMMUNITY: We value our local governance and obligation to serve our community transparently and equitably.
+- SAFE: We value the safety, physical and psychological wellness, of our workforce and the public, the security and integrity of cyber assets and data, and the protection of our customers' assets. - RELIABLE: We value the ongoing continuous on-demand delivery of drinking water and electricity, and the dependability of our response to our customers. - AFFORDABLE: We value and respect our customer-owners' financial resources by making wise investments and controlling costs and rates. - ENVIRONMENTAL: We value the prudent and sustainable stewardship of the environment and natural resources, including preserving our watershed, and our role in reducing the greenhouse gases (GHGs) contributing to Climate Change. - COMMUNITY/CULTURE: We value a culture of intentional actions and outcomes, continuous improvement, diverse perspectives, that is trustworthy, respectful, equitable, and inclusive to employees and community members.
+We are dedicated to our public service, professions, local governance, and commitment to serve our community honestly and with integrity.

-Draft Revision: September 13, 2021 Page 3 of 3